syncfusion-content/wpf-docs/wpf/Range-Slider/Range.md

 ![ShowRange](Range_images/Range_img1.png)

-N> When ShowRange property is set to true, RangeStart and RangeEnd both ToolTip will be showing.
+N> When the `ShowRange` property is set to true, both ToolTip will display RangeStart and RangeEnd.

 ## RangeStart